Bissouma scores first Premier League goal as Brighton beat Burnley | Goal.com

 Bissouma featured for 74 minutes in his 24th appearance for Brighton across all competitions this season before making way for Davy Propper.

-The victory saw Graham Potter’s men finished the 2019-20 campaign on the 15th spot on the table with 41 points from 38 games.
+The victory saw Graham Potter’s men finished the 2019-20 campaign in 15th with 41 points from 38 games.

-The midfielder started his career from his home country with Majestic SC academy in 2009 before teaming up with AS Real Bamako in 2014.
+The midfielder started his career in his home country with Majestic SC academy in 2009 before teaming up with AS Real Bamako in 2014.

 Bissouma then moved abroad two years later when he teamed up with Lille youth team and signed his first professional contract with the French club in 2016.